Return to top

 Kendamil Goat

 Goat milk formula is a naturally easier-to-digest option for babies, as it contains A2 milk protein and more short and medium-chain fatty acids.
 These factors result in softer curds in young digestive systems, making digestion smoother.
 Kendamil Goat Milk Formula is made with full-fat goat’s milk.
 It has milk fat globule membrane and prebiotics, as does breast milk, making it a great formula for spit up and reflux.
-Kendamil is certified vegetarian-friendly and non-GMO, contains DHA and ARA, and has no palm oil, added sugars, or starches.
+Kendamil is certified vegetarian-friendly and non-GMO, contains DHA and ARA, and has no palm oil, added corn syrup, or starches.

 Can of Kabrita goat milk toddler formula.